Gift Stocks and ETFs with Zerodha: A Guide to Investment Gifting

 By the way, you can gift only those stocks that are included in the approved list of securities.
 But it’s okay as there are over 1100 approved securities and chances are high that almost every popular stock is included.

-4. The giftee will receive a mail/SMS with a link to accept the gift.
+4. The giftee will receive an email or SMS with a link to accept the gift.
 Sit back and relax while the recipient accepts the gift.

 It’s good if the recipient already has a Zerodha account.
-But if the recipient doesn't have one, they can open it and only then, accept the gift.
-And the process to open a demat account is also quite simpler than it used to be, thanks to Digitalization.
+But if they don't have one, they can open one and then accept the gift.
+Thanks to digitalization, the process of opening a demat account is also quite simpler than it used to be.

-Oh, by the way, the gift request remains valid for 7 days within which the recipient has to accept the gift, or else the request gets cancelled.
+Oh, by the way, the gift request is valid for 7 days, within which time the recipient must accept the gift, or else the request will be cancelled.

 *Just so you know, CDSL TPIN (Transaction PIN) is an alternative to PoA (Power of Attorney).
 Basically, what a PoA does is it gives your broker the right to debit the holdings from your demat account when you sell them.
 With a bid to further secure the process, the requirement of a 6-digit T PIN was introduced by CDSL.
 It’s an additional password that helps the customer to authorize the transaction.

-7. Shortly after the transaction is set up by Zerodha (5 pm on every trading day), you'll get an email and SMS from CDSL with a link to verify the transaction through an OTP.
+7. Shortly after Zerodha sets up the transaction (5 pm on every trading day), you'll receive an email and SMS from CDSL with a link to verify the transaction through an OTP.
 You'll have to enter your PAN or 16-digit DP ID and generate the OTP.
 The OTP verification must be done by 8 PM on the same day.

 8. Once the transaction is successfully verified using the CDSL OTP, the stocks are transferred from yours to the recipient's demat account.